jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-You could just ask »what's the reason for you doing it this way«, or, if talking about the function itself is really  important to you, you could ask »How did you expect to do the color change if there would be such a function?«
+You can just ask »what's the reason for you doing it this way«, or, if talking about the function itself is really  important to you, you can ask »How did you expect to do the color change if there would be such a function?«

 </div>